Teratoma: Struma ovarii

 A struma ovarii (also known as goitre of the ovary or ovarian goiter) is a rare form of mature teratoma that contains mostly thyroid tissue.

 Epignathus

 Epignathus is a rare teratoma originating in the oropharyngeal area that occurs in utero.
 It presents with a mass protruding from the mouth at birth.
 Untreated, breathing is impossible.
 An EXIT procedure is the recommended initial treatment.

-Signs and symptoms
+Fetal teratomas

 Teratomas may be found in babies, children, and adults.
 Teratomas of embryonal origin are most often found in babies at birth, in young children, and, since the advent of ultrasound imaging, in fetuses.

 The most diagnosed fetal teratomas are sacrococcygeal teratoma (Altman types I, II, and III) and cervical (neck) teratoma.
 Because these teratomas project from the fetal body into the surrounding amniotic fluid, they can be seen during routine prenatal ultrasound exams.
 Teratomas within the fetal body are less easily seen with ultrasound; for these, MRI of the pregnant uterus is more informative.